HiBijoy143/HiBijoy143/README.md

 # 💫 About Me:
-I am currently working as a Lecturer of CSE, Daffodil International University, Dhaka-1341, Bangladesh
+I am currently working as a Lecturer in CSE, Daffodil International University, Dhaka-1341, Bangladesh

 ## 🌐 Socials: